top of page

 Author

-Over the years, Cindy-Lou has written five books — each born from a different chapter of her life.
+Over the years, Cindy-Lou has written five books, each reflecting a distinct chapter of her life.

-The first was a guide for aspiring writers, shaped by the lessons and missteps of her own journey.
+Her first was a practical guide for aspiring writers, shaped by the lessons of her own path.
+Two followed as coffee table volumes — visual narratives drawn from assignments marked by discovery, hardship, and grace.

-Readers who have found solace or inspiration in Alexander McCall Smith’s No. 1 Ladies’ Detective Agency, Wilbur Smith’s Courtney series, or Alexandra Fuller’s Don’t Let’s Go to the Dogs Tonight may recognize a familiar thread — a love for Africa’s complexity, and for the people who endure within it.
+Readers drawn to the layered humanity of The No. 1 Ladies' Detective Agency, the epic sweep of Courtney series, or the memoir grit of Don't Let's Go to the Dogs Tonight may recognize a familiar thread — a deep respect for Africa’s complexity and the endurance of its people.

 © 2025 Cindy-Lou Dale